Purdue-CSUSB/CS-190-F2016/labs/lab7/README.md

 The downside is that you don't want to have to enter your credentials every time you push and pull.
 There is another way.
 You can set up the remote to use SSH instead of HTTPS.
 SSH uses RSA encryption which you can set up to be passwordless using public keys.
 There is a great tutorial by Github on how to set up and use this method [here](https://help.github.com/articles/generating-ssh-keys/).
-Note that you will need to add an SSH key for every different machine you want to clone on (e.g. your personal machine and the CS servers)
+Note that you will need to add an SSH key for every different machine you want to clone on (e.g. your personal machine and the CS servers).